 If you are starting from scratch with a home recording studio, this will be one of the most expensive components because you should obtain the fastest computer you can afford.

 However, most computers these days are fast, and you should be able to get started in no time.
 Therefore, until you need something faster, we would recommend sticking with the one you have.

 Digital Audio Workstation (DAW)

 The DAW (Digital Audio Workstation) is the computer software you will use to record, edit, and mix your songs.
 There are three widely used DAWs:

 When it comes to complicated audio mixing, processing, and routing, Pro Tools is the industry standard and most likely the best.
 Although it is not the cheapest option, they do provide a free version of the software called Pro Tools First.
 It does, however, have a limit of only 16 recording tracks.

 Logic Pro X

-Despite the fact that the complete version is a little more expensive, it is still a popular choice among electronic music producers due to its excellent MIDI, VST, and song composition workflow.
-It’s also a common choice for live show replaying tracks.
+Even though the complete version is a little more expensive, it is still a popular choice among electronic music producers due to its excellent MIDI, VST, and song composition workflow.
+It’s also a common choice for live-show replaying tracks.

 Other programs to look into are Cubase, Reaper, and FL Studio.
 Just keep in mind that there is no audio quality difference across DAWs, and no one DAW “sounds” better than the others do.